north-numerical-computing/cpfloat/README.md

 # Acknowledgements

 The library was written by Massimiliano Fasi and Mantas Mikaitis.
-We thank Theo Mary, Ian McInerney, and Siegfried Rump for testing the library and suggesting improvements.
+We thank Theo Mary, Ian McInerney, and Siegfried Rump for reporting bugs and suggesting improvements.

 # Licensing information